-10 Essential Steps to Secure Your Small Business Network
+Essential Steps to Secure Your Small Business Network

 Learn essential steps to protect your small business network from cyber threats, ensuring your data stays secure and your operations continue smoothly.

 Did you know that 46% of cyber breaches target small businesses?
 And 60% of small businesses shut down within six months of a major breach.
-This guide provides 10 actionable steps to secure your small business network, even if you’re on a tight budget.
+Limited resources and lack of dedicated IT staff often make them vulnerable to data breaches and unauthorized access.

 Key Takeaways: